 - It's too risky to leave mock exams for the last week before your exam.
 You should do as many mocks as possible over the last couple of weeks before the exam.
 Worried that you haven't dealt with all of the topics yet?
 Well, you can still fight against time but also make sure you get enough practice.

-The App That Meets Your Needs
+CFA Study Planner That Meets Your Needs

 There are 4 topic revision sessions, each accumulating topics into groups.
-This way the topics covered first are revised most often while the topics covered just before the exam are revised once (you should remember them well enough plus their exam weight is low).
+This way the topics covered first are revised most often while the topics covered just before the exam are revised once (you should remember them well enough plus their exam weight is relatively low).

 Ethics is treated exceptionally.
 It’s scheduled at the beginning and at the end plus you’ll be asked to study Ethics Standards also in between other topics to learn them thoroughly.